ON THIS PAGE: You will learn about the different types of treatments doctors use for children with cancer. Use the menu to see other pages.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.

 The side effects of chemotherapy depend on the individual and the drug and dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.
-Talk with the child's cancer care team about what side effects are likely with the chemotherapy being used, and how they will be prevented or managed.
+Talk with your child's cancer care team about what side effects are likely with the chemotherapy being used, and how they will be prevented or managed.
 Learn more about the basics of chemotherapy.

 Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Examples of immunotherapy include cancer vaccines, monoclonal antibodies, and interferons.